rylg-01/AI_Cov19/README.md

 ---

-## Imaging Model (Swin Transformer)
+## Imaging Model (Chest X-ray (CXR))

-This branch contains code for training and evaluating a Swin Transformer–based regression model to predict hospital length of stay (LOS) from chest radiograph images of COVID-19 patients at Stony Brook University Hospital.
+This branch contains code for training and evaluating a Chest X-ray (CXR) regression model to predict hospital length of stay (LOS) from chest radiograph images of COVID-19 patients at Stony Brook University Hospital.
 The model integrates medical image preprocessing and stratified cross-validation,to evaluate the predictive power of deep learning in clinical outcome prediction.

 **Dependencies:**
 - `Python 3.8+`